 How EquityBee can Help

 Most of the investment opportunities on EquityBee’s platform are growth companies.
-We tend to focus on established startups with exciting growth models, complemented by several solid funding rounds, and with a good chance of a meaningful exit.
+We tend to focus on established startups with exciting growth models, complemented by multiple funding rounds, increasing the likelihood of a successful exit.
 These types of growth startup companies typically grow revenues north of 50% in the year they ultimately go public .
-If this investment strategy is up your alley, have a look at what’s on offer in EquityBee’s ESF platform.
+If this investment strategy meets your appetite for higher risk and higher returns, have a look at what’s on offer in EquityBee’s ESF platform.

 Small-Cap Investing – “Finding a Diamond in the Rough”